AdnanOlarmmi/Microver-LMS-clone/README.md

   - Return a list of all courses that the current user is enrolled in (including the names of the courses the user is enrolled in and the respective enrollment dates).
   - A user may enroll in multiple courses simultaneously, and a course may have many enrolled students at the same time.
   - Finally, the application also has a Sidekiq worker that periodically fetches data from a remote API and updates the local database with new courses.
 It was scheduled to run periodically.

+### Key Features
+- To understand the working principle of Rails authentication and authorization in depth, without having to use baked solutions like Devise and Cancancan.

 ### Video Description